Glen Pitt-Pladdy :: Blog

 This template uses Indexed SNMP to find all your network devices so there is an xml Data Query needed.

-The Cacti template is derived from the existing Cacti Network Traffic Templates so it looks the same for easy comparison.
+Import the Cacti template cacti_data_query_network_peak_traffic.xml.
+The template is derived from the existing Cacti Network Traffic Templates so it looks the same for easy comparison.

 Add the Data Query to the host and then you should be able to add graphs for all the relevant devices on the host.